dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 ---
-title: "How we're making sure you can confidently go \"Versionless\" in dbt Cloud"
+title: "How we're making sure you can confidently go \"Latest\" in dbt Cloud"
 description: "Over the past 6 months, we've laid a stable foundation for continuously improving dbt."
 slug: latest-dbt-stability